-A hydrologist is a scientist who studies water.
+Did you know the average Georgian uses 100 gallons of water each day?
+Learn more about water conservation practices at www.40gallonchallenge.org A hydrologist is a scientist who studies water.
 You try being a hydrologist and match up these words with their definition to learn more about water.

 1. Dissolved Oxygen A. A term used to describe the chemical, physical, and biological characteristics of water, usually in respect to its suitability for a particular purpose 2.
 Temperature B. The wearing down or washing away of the soil and land surface by the action of water, wind, or ice 3.
 Non-Point Source Pollution C. The amount of solid particles that are suspended in water and that determine how clear water is 4. рН D. Organisms that are visible to the naked eye and lack a backbone 5.
-Groundwater E. Pollution discharged over a wide land area, not from one specific location; these are forms of diffuse pollution caused by sediment, nutrients, organic and toxic substances originating from land was activities which was a wind to later and through the property of the 6.
-Erosion from land-use activities, which are carried to lakes and streams by surface runoff F. Oxygen gas (O 2) dissolved in water 7.
+Groundwater E. Pollution discharged over a wide land area, not from one specific location; these are form of diffuse pollution caused by sediment, nutrients, organic and toxic substances originating from land-use activities, which are carried to lakes and streams by surface runoff 6.
+Erosion F. Oxygen gas (O_2) dissolved in water 7.
 Macroinvertebrates G. A measure of the relative acidity or alkalinity of water.
 Water with a pH of 7 is neutral; lower pH levels indicate increasing acidity, while pH levels higher than 7 indicate 8.
-Point Source increasingly basic solutions Pollution H. Water that infiltrates into the earth and is stored in usable amounts in the soil and rock below the earth's surface; water within the zone of saturation 9.
+Point Source increasingly basic solutions • Pollution H. Water that infiltrates into the earth and is stored in usable amounts in the soil and rock below the earth's surface; water within the zone of saturation 3.
 Turbidity I. The measure of the average kinetic energy of moving molecules within a substance 10.
 Water Quality J. Water pollution coming from a single point, such as a sewage-outflow pipe